sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 Completed U-Boot driver example
 ```

-Note how the "clk dump" command fails because we did not choose to implement the U-Boot "clk"
+Note how the `clk dump` command fails because we did not choose to implement the U-Boot "clk"
 command in our configuration.